supersarahhh/Meridio-Full-Stack-App/README.md

 ## Unsolved Problems
 Due to model relationships and a lack of knowledge/understanding our forms have required fields that we would not want users to have to fill out.

+## Resources
+Our welcome page was designed after a video we found https://www.codesnail.com/css-text-reveal-from-smoke-animation/